splanck/vush/README.md

 replaced with the value of `$HOME`.

 Single quotes disable all expansion.
 Double quotes preserve spaces while still expanding variables.
 Use a backslash to escape the next character.
+A `#` that appears outside of quotes starts a comment and everything after it on the line is ignored.

 ```
 vush> echo '$HOME is not expanded'